Anti-suffragism: United States

+The American Revolution established universal ideas of equality and natural rights as the hallmark of American policy.
+This juxtaposed women's customary and now legal exclusion with the public sanctions they had been granted to act politically in the role of the Republican wife or mother and the competency displayed by female politicians.
+An expanding franchise for white men, moved political action indoors and women to the periphery.
+By expanding the franchise to include all white men, Americans "devised a social order in which supposed biological differences, as defined by gender and race, determined relative status."

 While men were involved in the anti-suffrage movement in the United States, most anti-suffrage groups were led and supported by women.
 In fact, more women joined Anti-suffrage groups than suffrage associations, until 1916.
 While these groups openly stated that they wanted politics to be left to men, it was more often women addressing political bodies with anti-suffrage arguments.
 The first women-led anti-suffrage group in the United States was the Anti-Sixteenth Amendment Society.
 The group was started by Madeleine Vinton Dahlgren in 1869.
 During the fight to pass the nineteenth amendment, women increasingly took on a leading role in the anti-suffrage movement.

 Helen Kendrick Johnson's Woman and the Republic (1897) was a lauded anti-suffrage book that described the reasons for opposing women's right to vote.
-Other books, such as Molly Elliot Seawell's The Ladies' Battle (1911), Ida Tarbell's The Business of Being a Woman (1912), Grace Duffield Goodwin's Anti-Suffrage: Ten Good Reasons (1915) and Annie Riley Hale's The Eden Sphinx (1916) were similarly well-received by the media and used as a "coherent rationale for opposing women's enfranchisement."
+Other books, such as Molly Elliot Seawell's The Ladies' Battle (1911), Ida Tarbell's The Business of Being a Woman (1912), Grace Duffield Goodwin's Anti-Suffrage: Ten Good Reasons (1915) and Annie Riley Hale's The Eden Sphinx (1916) were similarly well received by the media and used as a "coherent rationale for opposing women's enfranchisement."

-Anti-suffrage dramas were also published between the mid 1800s and up to the 1920s.
+Anti-suffrage dramas were also published between the mid-1800s and up to the 1920s.
 The first playwright to create anti-suffrage plays was William Bentley Fowle, who wrote the one-act play for amateurs, Women's Rights, published in 1856.
 Later plays were adapted for the professional stage, such as The Rights of Man (1857) by Oliver S. Leland and Election Day (1880) by Frank Dumont.
 Nellie Locke published an anti-suffrage drama in 1896, called A Victim of Women's Rights.
 Many anti-suffrage dramas were overtly political and incorporated the use of farce to paint suffragists as "self-absorbed" and "mannish in dress and manner."
 They also criticized the idea of the New Woman in general and advocated for women and men to occupy separate spheres of influence.

 The Remonstrance, a journal published by the Massachusetts Association Opposed to the Further Extension of Suffrage to Women (MAOFESW) between 1890 and 1920 was used to promote anti-suffrage ideas and also to react to and refute the claims of suffragists.